-All the features of the dial dimmer (and then some), in the palm of your hand – in this room, that room, or any other room (conditions apply).
-The R106 uses RF control (instead of less reliable IR control), so the signal can pass through cabinet doors, walls, or other materials.
-The R106 features a handful of other goodies, too – including pre-set dimming levels and some neat effects too.
+All the features of the dial dimmer and more, in the palm of your hand – in this room, that room, or any other room (conditions apply).
+The R110 uses RF control (instead of less reliable IR control), so the signal can pass through cabinet doors, walls, or other materials.
+The R110 features a handful of other goodies, too – including pre-set dimming levels and some neat effects too.

 This probably isn’t going to be news for anyone, but if you’re using any multicolor or specialty strips, the controller for those strips has an on/off button too, so you don’t have to close your eyes when you want some respite from all those dancing colors.
 As a bonus, you can use a high voltage on/off switch (1) or an in-line switch (4) before you get to the controller if you want – but don’t try combining RGB strips with anything else that dims (or you’ll experience flickering, erratic dimming, or poor color reproduction).

-Whether you’re a DIY lighting expert or a lighting professional, there’s a variety of ways that you can turn your lights off (and on!) to match your needs.
+Whether you’re an enthusiast, a lighting expert or a lighting professional, there’s a variety of ways that you can turn your lights off (and on!) to match your needs.
 Need help choosing what’s right for you?
 Contact our expert customer service team at firstname.lastname@example.org!